Myanmar International School

-Myanmar International School (MIS) is an independent coeducational day school, (Nursery school to Year 13) located in Yangon, Myanmar.
-It is one of 18 international schools located in Yangon and should not be confused with other similarly named international schools in Myanmar such as MISY.
-MIS follows the internationally recognized Cambridge International Schools curriculum with a core of academic subjects and a range of enrichment courses and activities and with an international teaching staff.
-The current chief education officer of the school is Mr. Peter McMurray.
+Myanmar International School (MIS) is an independent coeducational day school (nursery school to Year 13) in Yangon, Myanmar.
+It is one of 18 international schools in Yangon and should not be confused with other similarly named international schools in Myanmar, such as MISY.
+MIS follows the internationally recognized Cambridge International Schools curriculum with a core of academic subjects and a range of enrichment courses and activities, and with an international teaching staff.
+The school's Chief Education Officer is Richard MacLean.

 History

 Myanmar International School was founded in 2009 by the Board of Directors of Than Lwin Aye Yar Services Co.
-Ltd. It is located on Pyin Nya Waddy Street adjacent to the Sedona Hotel and close to Inya Lake.
-The school opened its doors to the first students on 1 September 2009.
+Ltd. It is on Pyin Nya Waddy Street adjacent to the Sedona Hotel and close to Inya Lake.
+The school opened on 1 September 2009.

 Accreditation

 MIS is an officially recognized Cambridge International school which uses the well-known Cambridge system.
 Myanmar International School has received accreditation to offer: